 Salvage-Old and Middle River Flow Analysis (Based on Grimaldo et al. 2009)

 Grimaldo et al. (2009: their Figure 7B) found a significant relationship between juvenile Longfin Smelt salvage in April and May as a function of mean April–May Old and Middle River flows.
-In order to assess potential differences in salvage between Existing and PP scenarios, the regression of Grimaldo et al. (2009) was recreated in order to be able to fully account for sources of error in the predictions; this allowed calculation of prediction intervals from CalSim-derived estimates of Old and Middle River flows for Existing and PP scenarios, as recommended by Simenstad et al. (2016).
+In order to assess potential differences in salvage between Existing, PP, and Refined Alternative 2b scenarios, the regression of Grimaldo et al. (2009) was recreated in order to be able to fully account for sources of error in the predictions; this allowed calculation of prediction intervals from CalSim-derived estimates of Old and Middle River flows for Existing, PP, and Refined Alternative 2b scenarios, as recommended by Simenstad et al. (2016).

 Longfin Smelt salvage data for April and May 1993–2005 were obtained from the DFW salvage monitoring website.
 Consistent with Grimaldo et al. (2009), a record of 616 Longfin Smelt salvaged on April 7, 1998, was assumed to be in error, and was converted to zero for the analysis.
-Old and Middle River flow data were provided by Smith (pers. comm.).
+Old and Middle River flow data were provided by Smith (pers. comm.)Error!
+Bookmark not defined..
 Following Grimaldo et al. (2009), log10(total salvage) was regressed against mean April–May Old and Middle River flow (converted to cubic meters/second).
 The resulting regression equation was very similar to that obtained by Grimaldo et al. (2009; Figure E.3-4):